michaelstaake/Pawpile/README.md

   - Run `docker system prune` to clean up old images

 - **Docker Desktop**:
-  - If you have Docker Desktop installed, ensure Pawpile is running in the system's context not Docker Desktop's context
+  - If you are using Ubuntu Desktop not Ubuntu Server and have Docker Desktop installed, ensure Pawpile is running in the system's context not Docker Desktop's context
   - Run `docker context use default` to correct the system context.